 Pool Resurfacing in Fort Lauderdale, FL

-Transform Your Damaged Pool Surface
+Transform Your Rough, Stained Pool Surface

 A worker in protective gear sprays a white coating on the interior of an empty swimming pool.
 He stands on the pool floor while holding a spray gun connected to a hose.
 The pool features built-in steps on the left side.